 Squad Leader Rule #4.
 Communicate early, communicate often.

 I struggle with this one, but it’s an imperative for highly functional squad leaders.
 Communicate with your squad mates.
-Give spawn and objective orders before they have to ask for them.
 Inform them of need-to-know intel from command net.

 You will see this over and over in Squad.
 Solo players wanting to drive a Warrior or 30mm on their own into battle.
 The problem with this is extreme, and I’ll break it down.